johnstonskj/rust-schemer/README.md

   * `(schemer ...)`. -- a reserved namespace for locally defined extensions to the R7RS library.
 * Crate [schemer-repl](schemer-repl/README.md) -- the shell for executing both scripts and interactive sessions.

+The crate [schemer-macros](schemer-macros/) is only used internally at this time, it is not published.

 # Example

 TBD